Race, Family, and Institutions of Social Control

-One of my research areas examines the implications of child welfare system involvement for inequality in the U.S., in childhood and beyond, with particular focus on foster care placement and racial/ethnic inequality.
-For this work I use both survey and administrative data, including data from the National Survey of Child and Adolescent Wellbeing, the National Child Abuse and Neglect Data System, and the Adoption and Foster Care Analysis and Reporting System.
+One of my research areas examines the implications of child welfare and criminal legal system contact for family life, with a focus on racial/ethnic inequality.
+For this work I use both survey and administrative data, including data from the Family History of Incarceration Survey, National Longitudinal Studies, National Survey of Child and Adolescent Wellbeing, National Child Abuse and Neglect Data System, Adoption and Foster Care Analysis and Reporting System, and state and local administrative data.
 My work in this area includes:

 - “Can Foster Care Interventions Diminish Justice System Inequality?”
 Future of Children (with Christopher Wildeman, 2018).
 See my remarks on this work at a Brookings Institution/Future of Children panel event here.

 - “Racial Separation at Home and at Work: Segregation in Residential and Workplace Settings.”
-Population Research and Policy Review (with Matthew Hall and John Iceland), see Alvin Chang at Vox.com’s feature of the data and article here.
+Population Research and Policy Review (with Matthew Hall and John Iceland, 2019), see Alvin Chang at Vox.com’s feature of the data and article here.

 Public Opinion, the Criminal Legal System, and Inequality